evaliu2002/PetMyDog/Weekly Reports/ReportEight.md

     - Goals from last week: Work on refining any code in time for the final release, and finish writing JUnit tests for my APIs.
     - Progress and Issues: Finished refining the code based on feedback given.
 Worked on testing, but setting up tests for the backend proved to be complicated.
-I worked with Steve to figure out what was going wrong, and tried setting up the test.
+I worked with Steve to figure out what was going wrong (it was Java), and tried setting up the test.

 - ##### Wenxuan Liu:
     - Goals from last week: Test&fix everything